 As for color, never rely on salon-speak.
 "Ash blonde" to your stylist may mean butter blonde to you.
-Show a picture of what you like and it might be good to also bring along a picture showing what you don't want.
+Show a picture of what you like, and it might be useful to also bring along a picture showing what you don't want.

 If you write down questions before the cut, you won't forget them during the consultation.

 "Do you think my hair can look like this picture of Cameron Diaz with short hair?"